Federated Ensemble-Directed Offline Reinforcement Learning: Experimental Evaluation

-In Fig.~\ref{fig:sim_mujoco}, we plot the cumulative episodic reward of the server/federated policy during each round of communication/federation.
+\textbf{Comparative Performance of FEDORA:} In Fig.~\ref{fig:sim_mujoco}, we plot the cumulative episodic reward of the server/federated policy during each round of communication/federation.
 We observe that FEDORA outperforms all federated baselines and achieves performance equivalent to or better than centralized training.
 Furthermore, the federated baselines fail to learn a good server policy even after training for many communication rounds and plateau at lower levels compared to FEDORA, emphasizing that the presence of heterogeneous data hurts their performance.
-In the Hopper environment, FEDORA's performance exceeds the centralized training baseline.

-To further understand the effect of data coming from multiple behavior policies on centralized training, we consider a scenario where $50$ clients with datasets of size $|D_i|=5000$ participate in federation, with $25$ clients having expert data and the other $25$ having random data, i.e., data generated from a random policy.
-We compare the performance of FEDORA with the centralized setting.
-From Fig. \ref{fig:fed_superiority}, we notice that combining data of all clients deteriorates the performance of the centralized policy.
+To understand the effect of data coming from multiple behavior policies on centralized training, we consider a scenario where $50$ clients with datasets of size $|D_i|=5000$ participate in federation, with $25$ clients having expert data and the other $25$ having random data, i.e., data generated from a random policy.
+From Fig. \ref{fig:fed_superiority}, we notice that combining data of all clients deteriorates performance as compared to FEDORA.
 This observation highlights the fact that performing centralized training with data collected using multiple behavior policies can be detrimental.